hrebynakha/e-energy/README.md

 Run **bot** as service for pooling

-Loggin as root to the VM:
+Log in as root to the VM:
   `systemctl edit --force --full energybot.service`

 create this unit: